 Home to international affairs and Africana studies programs and the Department of Anthropology and Sociology, the Oechsle Center was funded by late Trustee Emeritus Walter ’57 and late Christa Huber Oechsle.

 The names of Société inductees are inscribed in the plaza, which was renovated to mark the society’s 30th anniversary.

-Recent upgrade includes a new scoreboard and more to the six courts located on Sullivan Lane on Lafayette’s campus.
+Recent upgrade includes a new scoreboard and more to the six courts located on Leopard Lane on Lafayette’s campus.